Programme 2024-2025

 5.45pm

-This lecture will be given in person (Senate House, Malet Street, Room G37) and will be streamed live via Zoom.
+This lecture will be given in person (Senate House, Malet Street) and will be streamed live via Zoom.
 Attendance is free.
-Advance registration is essential.

 Please register HERE.